gintonicai/documentation/mvp/distillery-subchain-guide/troubleshooting.md

 ---
 description: >-
-  Comprehensive guide to solving common issues with your gintonic Distillery node.
+  Comprehensive guide to solving common issues with your gintonic distillery node.
 Find solutions to connectivity, performance, and configuration problems.
 ---

 # Troubleshooting

-## Troubleshooting Your gintonic Distillery Node
+## Troubleshooting Your gintonic distillery Node

 Even the smoothest-running machines hit a snag now and then.
 Don't worry - we've got you covered.
 This section will walk you through common issues and their solutions, helping you get back to earning $GIN in no time.